treeverse/lakeFS/docs/understand/licensing.md

 ---
 layout: default
-title: Our commitment to Open Source
+title: Our commitment to open source
 parent: Understanding lakeFS
 description: lakeFS is an open source project under the Apache 2.0 license.
 nav_order: 50